simongog/sdsl-lite/test/README.md

 Test inputs are downloaded as needed before the first execution of the test.
 See the [download.config](./download.config) files for details on the sources.
-Two tools have to be installed for the downloading and extracting process:

- * [cURL][CURL] is required by the test input download script.
- * [gzip][GZIP] is required to extract compressed files.

-Executing `make test` should take about 30 minutes on a recent machine.
+Executing `make test` should take about 60 minutes on a recent machine.

-You can run also run the test with the [valgrind][VG] tool by calling `make PREFIX=valgrind test`.

 Please report, if a test fails.
 Thanks.